-Subject: Recommendation from the Governance and Audit Committee -Annual Report of the Monitoring Officer 2024/2025
+Subject: Annual Report of the Monitoring Officer 2024/2025

-Report by: Monitoring Officer Contact Officer: Lisa Langdon Assistant Director for People and Democratic Services and Monitoring Officer.
-Lisa.Langdon@west-lindsey.gov.uk Purpose / Summary: The Annual Report from the Monitoring Officer aims to provide an overview of governance matters relating to this Committee, and to seek appointment of Ms Fiona Souter and Ms Sarah Lawrie as members of the Independent Remuneration Panel until Annual Council May 2029.
-The Governance and Audit Committee considered this report on 22 nd April 2025 and RECOMMEND this report to Council.
+Report by: Monitoring Officer

+Contact Officer: Lisa Langdon

+Assistant Director for People and Democratic

+Services and Monitoring Officer.
+Lisa.Langdon@west-lindsey.gov.uk

+Purpose / Summary:

+The Annual Report from the Monitoring Officer aims to provide an overview of governance matters relating to this Committee.

+The Governance and Audit Committee are asked to RECOMMEND the report to Council.

+The report has historically been accompanied by the Annual Review of the Constitution including any proposed amendments to the Financial and Contract Procedure Rules.

+As reported to this Committee in November 2024, an External Health check of the Constitution was undertaken during 2024, resulting in a three-stage approach to address matters raised by that Check

+Stage 2 of that process is subject to a separate report on the Committee's agenda at this meeting.